Skip to main content

 Register a FIO Handle

-• In Edge, go to the "FIO Names" section by tapping on the the three line menu at the upper right.
+• Once registered, you can manage your FIO Handle in Edge under the "FIO Names" section by tapping the three line menu at the upper right.

 Link Your Wallets